katonpang/CaseStudy1DDS/README.md

 The analysis is divided into several items, including:

-1. Number of Breweries by State: A bar chart displaying the number of craft beer breweries in each US state
+1. Number of Breweries by State: A bar chart displaying the number of craft beer breweries in each US state.
-2. Merging Beer and Brewery Data: Merging beer data with brewery data to associate beers with their respective breweries
+2. Merging Beer and Brewery Data: Merging beer data with brewery data to associate beers with their respective breweries.
-3. Handling Missing Values: Addressing missing values in the datasets and imputing missing IBU values
+3. Handling Missing Values: Addressing missing values in the datasets and imputing missing IBU values.
 4. **Median ABV and IBU by State**: computing the median alcoholic content and bitterness for each US state and visualizing the results.
 5. **Maximum ABV and IBU Beers**: Identifying the states with the maximum alcoholic (ABV) and most bitter (IBU) beers
 6. **ABV Distribution**: Analyzing the distribution of alcoholic content (ABV) in the dataset